Albanese varieties with modulus over a perfect field: Albanese with modulus

-\section{Albanese with Modulus}
+\section{Albanese with modulus}

-Let $X$ be a smooth proper variety over $k$, an algebraically closed field of arbitrary characteristic.
+Let $X$ be a smooth proper variety over a perfect field $k$.
 Let $\mdl$ be an effective divisor on $X$ (with multiplicity).
-The Albanese $\Albm{X}{\mdl}$ of $X$ of modulus $\mdl$ is a higher dimensional analogon to the generalized Jacobian with modulus of Rosenlicht-Serre. $\Albm{X}{\mdl}$ is defined by the universal mapping property for morphisms from $X\setminus\mdl$ to algebraic groups of modulus $\leq\mdl$ ($\see$Definition \ref{DefMod}).
-Our definition of the modulus of rational maps into algebraic groups coincides with the classical definition from \cite[III, \S~1]{S} in the curve case.
+The Albanese $\Albbm{1}{X}{\mdl}$ of $X$ of modulus $\mdl$ is a higher dimensional analogue to the generalized Jacobian with modulus of Rosenlicht-Serre. $\Albbm{1}{X}{\mdl}$ is defined by the universal mapping property for morphisms from $X\setminus\mdl$ to torsors of modulus $\leq\mdl$ ($\see$Def.~\ref{DefMod}).
+Our definition of the modulus of rational maps coincides with the classical definition from \cite[III, \S~1]{S} in the curve case.
 Therefore the Albanese with modulus agrees with the Jacobian with modulus of Rosenlicht-Serre for curves, which we review in Subsection \ref{subsec:JacMod}.